stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### PILCHARDS

-Uh, computer.
+Uh, computer?

 #### SHIP

-Yes.
+Yes?

 #### PILCHARDS

-Ah, 'ow you doin'?
+Ah, how you doing?

 #### SHIP

-Yes.
+Yes?

 #### PILCHARDS

 Okay.
-We need to find the, uh, what would you call it?
-Bridge.
-Steering place.
-Wheelhouse.
+We need to find the, uh, what would you call it, bridge, steering place, wheelhouse?

 #### SHIP

-Yes.
+Yes?

 #### PILCHARDS